BUSINESS CRIME SOLICITORS: WHITE COLLAR DEFENCE & CORPORATE INVESTIGATIONS

 The Bribery Act 2010 (Bribery Act)

-The penalties for committing a crime under the Bribery Act are a maximum of 10 years’ in prison, an unlimited fine and the potential for the confiscation of property.
+The penalties for committing a crime under The Bribery Act 2010 are a maximum of 10 years’ in prison, an unlimited fine and the potential for the confiscation of property.
 A prosecution for bribery and corruption crimes is also likely to result in the disqualification of directors under the Company Directors Disqualification Act.

 The main body responsible for enforcing the Bribery Act is the Serious Fraud Office (SFO).